Position: Multimodal Large Language Models Can Significantly Advance Scientific Reasoning: Introduction

 In response to these challenges, the scientific community has explored a range of approaches, from traditional statistical methods to the more recent advancements in deep learning, with the goal of improving knowledge reasoning across disciplines \cite{goodman2016aligning,lu2022survey}.
 While significant progress has been made in enhancing scientific reasoning within specific domains, a gap remains in the broader context of scientific research.
 Current scientific reasoning models, and even those targeted toward domain-specific applications, are still \textit{far from achieving the generalization capabilities necessary for Artificial General Intelligence (AGI), which aims to exhibit unified reasoning across all fields} \cite{birhane2023science}.

 The rapid rise of Large Language Models (LLMs) in recent years has brought transformative changes across various domains, pushing the boundaries of what is possible in natural language processing and understanding \cite{min2023recent,zhao2023survey}.
 Despite their remarkable zero-shot reasoning abilities, many areas, particularly in scientific fields, require multimodal inputs to build a comprehensive understanding of knowledge.
 This has led to the emergence and growth of Multimodal Large Language Models (MLLMs), which are capable of integrating and reasoning over multiple types of data, such as text, images, and other modalities \cite{liang2024survey,bai2024survey}.
-MLLMs are not only revolutionizing language understanding but also paving the way for advancements in scientific reasoning by processing complex multimodal data in ways that were previously unachievable \cite{wang2024exploring,zou2025deep}.
+MLLMs are not only revolutionizing language understanding but also paving the way for advancements in scientific reasoning by processing complex multimodal data in ways that were previously unachievable.
+However, a critical gap in visual reasoning capabilities persists, as MLLM performance degrades when shifting reliance from textual descriptions to visual diagrams (Figure \ref{fig:multimodal_components}).

 Building on the rapid evolution of MLLMs and the growing demand for enhanced multimodal reasoning capabilities in scientific domains \cite{reddy2024towards,zhang2024scientific}, \textbf{this paper proposes a position: MLLMs can significantly advance scientific reasoning}.
 By integrating multimodal learning techniques, MLLMs have the potential to address the pressing challenges in scientific reasoning, as shown in Figure \ref{fig:roadmap}.
-This paper aims to break down the analysis into three key sections: the current state of MLLM applications in scientific reasoning, the challenges encountered, and the future steps needed to achieve greater success.
+This paper aims to break down the analysis into three key sections: the current state of MLLMs in scientific reasoning, the challenges encountered, and the future steps needed to achieve greater success.